hannahsohkim/hannah-kim-weather-app/README.md

 # Weather App

 ### Description
-A React application that interacts with the OpenWeather API.
+A React application that interacts with the MetaWeather API.

 ### How to interact with the app
-Type in a city and country to see the weather data displayed for the current day.
+Type in a city to see the weather data displayed for the current day.

 ### Technologies used
 - Javascript
 - React.js
 - Axios
-- Material UI
+- Styled Components
 - Heroku
-- OpenWeather API
+- MetaWeather API

 ### Live link:
 // To be added //